OvOtoQAQ/learngit/readme.txt

-hello git!
+Hello Git!
-git is so great!
+Git is so so great!
+This file will be rewritten.